mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "Well, I never thought we would be delivering a message to the senate."

-"Sometimes you're just a barrel of surprises, Lif."
+"Sometimes you're just a barrel of surprises, Liffa."

 ---